-We'll cover five items of business:
+We'll cover six items of business:

-1. Receiving our consolidated financial statements for the financial year ended Our transfer agent and December 31, 2013, and the auditor's report registrar is Computershare Investor Services Inc. 2.
-Electing eight directors to the board to hold office until the end of our 2015 annual meeting of shareholders (Computershare).
-3. Appointing Deloitte LLP as our independent auditor and authorizing the They will act as scrutineer of the meeting and are 5. directors to set the auditor's pay responsible for counting the votes on our behalf.
-4. 'Say on Pay'

-- 4. 'Say on Pay' - 5.
+- 1. Receiving our consolidated financial statements for the financial year ended December 31, 2014, and the auditor's report - 2.
+Electing seven directors to the board to hold office until the end of our 2016 annual meeting of shareholders - 3.
+Appointing Deloitte LLP as our independent auditor and authorizing the directors to set the auditor's pay - 4.
+'Say on Pay' - 5.
+Amending our Stock Option and Share Compensation Plan - 6.
 Other business